Let's Go Sightseeing!

 We chomped on the samosas right away.
 Oh, the spiciness!
 Our mouths salivate by merely remembering this day.

-Once satiated, we fired up the engine again to head back to NCR.
 The weather still tantalised us.
 After the samosas, a cup of tea was warranted.
 We halted at The Food Street near the Vrindavan exit.
-The rain had halted too.
-Slurping at chai while looking at the rain clouds & the frangipani trees giddily swaying was just what the doctor ordered!

 One of Our Favourite Plants – Frangipani or Champa